DrPandemic/aigar.io/documentation.md

 can hide it inside a virus and it won't affect it.

 If your cell is 10% bigger than the virus, it will eat it.
 Eating a virus will remove 40% of the cell's mass.
 It will also force it to split once and force its `children` to split once (you will then have 4 cells).

+If you eat a virus but you can't split (when you already have too many cells), you will still lose mass as if you were splitted 4 times.

 ## Actions
 A cell can perform many different actions.